willr42/coder-portfolio/term1/t1a1-questions.md

 Web browsers use URLs, which can be either domain names or raw IP addresses, to make HTTP(S) requests.
 Initially, the web was quite simple (before the existence of CSS and JavaScript) and thus were web browsers.
 Today, the web is as complex as any desktop frontend application, and browsers have had to keep pace.

 With the majority of modern life taking place on the Internet, and a significant portion of that being in web browsers, having adequate developer tools in a browser is more important than ever.
 All major browsers feature **developer tools** integrated in them.
 You can inspect the HTML, CSS, and JavaScript, make changes to them on the fly, add debugging points to JavaScript code, live edit styles, watch the flow of network traffic, and hundreds more features.

+# Q4.
+Identify THREE data structures used in the Python programming language and explain the reasons for using each.

+# Q5.
+Describe the features of interpreters and compilers and how they are different.

+# Q6.
+Identify TWO commonly used programming languages and explain the benefits and drawbacks of each

+# Q7.
+Identify TWO ethical issues from the areas below and discuss the extent to which an IT professional is ethically responsible in terms of the issue.

    List of topics containing ethical issues:

    - access to a user’s personal information (medical, family, financial,